GAMSAT Section 1

 My final piece of advice when you read a passage for section 1 is do not allow yourself to be overawed or intimidated by any particular kind of text.
 Most of the texts selected for the humanities paper will not be the kind of thing you'd choose to read for fun.
 Mostly they will be selected precisely for their difficulty and uncommon vocabulary so don't be surprised to see a text on 17th century Russian socio-economics.
 The most important thing is to not become dismayed when encountering a text on an unfamiliar topic.
 Just work through it steadily using the principles you've practiced many times.

-For more help with Section 1 please also see Griffiths Gamsat Review which has a more detailed analysis of all the different question types which can appear in GAMSAT with detailed strategies for answering them.
+For more help with Section 1 please also see Griffiths Gamsat Review which has a more complete analysis of all the different question types which can appear in GAMSAT Section 1 with detailed strategies for answering them quickly.

 Gamsat Preparation - a complete plan